Jitu108/ShopFlow/Documentations/RUNNING.md

 > Want to run the whole application — services included — as Docker containers instead?
 See [DOCKER.md](./DOCKER.md).
 >
-> **Current state:** Only the Identity Service is implemented (Phase 2).
-The steps below apply to it.
+> **Current state:** Identity Service (Phase 2) and Product Service (Phase 3) are implemented.
+The steps below cover both.
 Other services will be added as phases are completed.

 ---